 Results from immersive subjective test method: proof of concept (Margaret Pinson)

-See slides
+See slides link …

 Comments: - How many test samples were there?
 Only 4 HRCs, so a small test - This method tries to measure the entire system instead of only the audio or video quality.
 A vendor would be mainly interested in the performance of the entire system. - It was remarked that more analysis is needed to explain the higher subjective score of the immersive method. - Could it be that because of the amount of information that subjects need to take into account, the score would be influenced. - The test was less exhausting than regular tests showing much PVSs of the same source, which is a big advantage of this method. - Wouldn’t you need a large pool of sources?
 20 SRC and 4HRC were used.
 So yes you need a lot more sources, but this is more a strength, because a broader range is used.
 Finding a sufficient amount of sources can be difficult. - You probably need more subjects than with a regular subj test. - The environment should be more close to the end environment of the product, so not so controlled as with regular tests.
 Also, more people doing the test at the same time can be interesting if for example the goal is to rate video quality of football games. - A similar approach has been taken to playability of games.
 During the game, the focus of the gamer changes which also changes the requirement of the quality.
 Friday will this research be presented. - A concern was raised about this method being too relaxed, making the people less focused on the task.
 Certainly the distraction questions raise the concern.
 More research is needed to find out if this is indeed the case. - The technique seems appropriate for crowdsourcing.
 Also because of the distraction questions.
 No resources are available to try that approach.